-For mostly health and safety, cost and technology reasons, glass is not accepted in household recycling collections in Ireland and must be brought to one of the 1,900 bottle banks or civic amenity (local authority recycling) sites funded by Repak's Members.
+For mostly health and safety, cost and technology reasons, glass is not accepted in household recycling collections in Ireland and must be brought to one of over 1,900 bottle banks or civic amenity (local authority recycling) sites funded by Repak's Members.

 These bottles are therefore transported to a dedicated MRF designed to handle material from these bottle banks.
-Most of Ireland's glass is sorted for reprocessing by two facilities on the island of Ireland.
+Most of Ireland's glass is sorted for reprocessing by facilities on the island of Ireland.

-1. Glass is collected from Repak Member funded bottle banks throughout Ireland colour bay under visual inspection
+1. Glass is collected from Repak Member funded bottle banks throughout Ireland hopper and on to processing plant